-1. In each case, the statute requires a term of imprisonment imposed under this section to run consecutively to any other term of imprisonment.

-- 2. Where a sentence under this section is imposed in conjunction with a sentence for an underlying offense, any specific offense characteristic for the possession, use, or discharge of a firearm (e.g., \$2B3.1(b)(2) (Robbery)), is not to be applied in respect to the guideline for the underlying offense. - 3.
-Imposition of a term of supervised release is governed by the provisions of §5D1.1 (Imposition of a Term of Supervised Release). - 4.
+- 1. In each case, the statute requires a term of imprisonment imposed under this section to run consecutively to any other term of imprisonment. - 2.
+Where a sentence under this section is imposed in conjunction with a sentence for an underlying offense, any specific offense characteristic for the possession, use, or discharge of a firearm (e.g., \$2B3.1(b)(2) (Robbery)), is not to be applied in respect to the guideline for the underlying offense. - 3.
+Imposition of a term of supervised release is governed by the provisions of \$5D1.1 (Imposition of a Term of Supervised Release). - 4.
 Subsection (b) sets forth special provisions concerning the imposition of fines.
 Where there is also a conviction for the underlying offense, a consolidated fine guideline is determined by the offense level that would have applied to the underlying offense absent a conviction under 18 U.S.C. § 924(c) or 929(a).
-This is because the offense level for the underlying offense may be reduced when there is also a conviction under 18 U.S.C. § 924(c) or 929(a) in that any specific offense characteristic for possession, use, or discharge of a firearm is not applied (see Application Note 2).
-The Commission has not established a fine guideline range for the unusual case in which there is no conviction for the underlying offense.
+This is required because the offense level for the underlying offense may be reduced when there is also a conviction under 18 U.S.C. § 924(c) or 929(a) in that any specific offense characteristic for possession, use, or discharge of a firearm is not applied (see Application Note 2).
+The Commission has not established a fine guideline range for the unusual case in which there is no conviction for the underlying offense, although a fine is authorized under 18 U.S.C. § 3571.